 Like many outdoor companies, Flylow Gear got its start when its founders—two Colorado natives and avid telemark skiers—couldn’t find gear that worked for them.
 In this case, they needed backcountry ski pants that weren’t overly technical for mountaineering but also were a step up in quality and breathability from typical resort offerings.
 Since their first product debuted in 2005, Flylow has established itself as a competitive brand with an extensive lineup of backcountry- and sidecountry-ready apparel that stands out with its bright colorways, two-tone designs, and quality constructions.

 One of our favorite products from Flylow is their best-selling Baker Bib, which has a strong track record of excellent performance in deep conditions.
-In terms of jackets, their Lab Coat has been a longtime favorite, and the Quantum Pro impressed us with its solid weatherproofing from an in-house 3-layer build.
+In terms of jackets, their Lab Coat has been a longtime favorite, and the Quantum Pro and Malone/Lucy collection impressed us with solid weatherproofing from their in-house 3-layer builds.
 The brand is also pretty loyal to its fun-loving freeride roots—their product videos often include a humorous nugget or two—and their designs share a similar ethos.
 Some might not like the baggier looks or longer cuts that lean toward the park and snowboard end of the spectrum (all three of the aforementioned models included), but the high-end tech and urban styling nevertheless are appealing to many committed and performance-focused riders.

 Location: Salt Lake City, Utah